General Overview & Treatment

 Surgical Treatment for Occipital Neuralgia

 Occipital neuralgia is often misdiagnosed for years as migraines or other unresolved problems, and treatment is ineffectual.
 When medical interventions fail to manage the pain and a nerve block confirms accurate diagnosis, vascular decompression surgery is a viable option.
-Dr. McLaughlin of Princeton Brain & Spine [LINK TO: McLaughlin Bio page] has successfully treated occipital neuralgia patients with a procedure called intradural cervical C1-C3 rhizotomy.
+Dr. McLaughlin of Princeton Brain, Spine & Sports Medicine [LINK TO: McLaughlin Bio page] has successfully treated occipital neuralgia patients with a procedure called intradural cervical C1-C3 rhizotomy.
 This type of nerve decompression surgery generally has minor side effects and benefits include:

 - 70 to 75 percent success rate